-At 10:19, classes stopped and our whole campus followed the procedure to (1) DROP, (2) COVER and (3) HOLD ON!
-After the two-minute drill, our buildings evacuated and each building was thoroughly checked.
+After the two-minute drill, our buildings were evacuated and each building was thoroughly checked.

 ShakeOut organizers note that many Californians, such as the young or recent immigrants to the state, have not experienced a damaging earthquake.
-They also warned that while the San Andreas fault could generate a large-scale earthquake, up to magnitude-8, “there are over a hundred other active faults in the region that can produce smaller earthquakes."
+They also warn that while the San Andreas fault could generate a large-scale earthquake, up to a magnitude 8.0, "there are over a hundred other active faults in the region that can produce smaller earthquakes."